cpske/ISP/index.md

 ### Midterm

-* Exam is XX Septemer rooms 202 and 203.
-Times: TBA
+* Exam is 27 September.
+Time and Location TBA.
 * Covers everything so far.
 * Coding part will emphasize **unit testing** and **code quality**.
 * Recommended OBS Video Settings: <https://drive.google.com/open?id=1xiDH6NImH0PAAZp5AUNWtJeLzlRSYoqiAOFE8wFS1vM&authuser=1>
+  - We may not need this is 2021 if we can use KU's Exam application.

 ### Week 8